Welcome to the Orcas Senior Center

 We have contacted a number of you already, but we are missing many phone numbers.

-If you want to participate in the Orcas Senior Center Buddies Check-In Program, email John@orcasseniors.org or call John Slater at (360) 919-9318.
+If you want to participate in the Orcas Senior Center Buddy Check-In Program, select the button below to get more information or contact John Slater at John@orcasseniors.org or (360) 919-9318.

 Real Time Air Quality Measurements